Saima422/Todo-Backend-Mode-DB-FS/README.md

 ## Introduction

-A simple backend server for ToDo Application created with Node.js and using File System(JSON File) for storing Data.
-Built with an aim to provide a backend for Todo Application.
+A simple backend server for ToDo Application created with Node.js and using Database(MongoDB) and File System(JSON File) for storing Data.
+This functionality is implemented using Adapter where the user can specify the mode in which it wants to operate the backend.
+The available options are 'database' and 'file'.
+This project is built with an aim to provide a backend for Todo Application.
 Server supports API calls for Adding, Fetching and Deleting Todo.

 ## Technologies